Smell and Taste Disorders

 The most common smell and taste disorders are:

-In other disorders, odors, tastes, or flavors may be misread or distorted.
-They may cause you to detect a bad odor or taste from something that is normally pleasant to taste or smell.
+In other disorders, odors, tastes, or flavors may be misread or changed.
+They may cause you to get a bad odor or taste from something that is normally pleasant to smell or taste.
 These disorders can affect quality of life.
-They may also be a sign of underlying disease.
+They may also be a sign of an underlying disease.

-Problems with taste and smell can suggest certain health problems, such as:
+Problems with taste and smell may be signs of certain health problems, such as: